mikigraf/AutoSellPlus/README.md

 ### Selling

 - **Popup preview** with sortable columns (name, ilvl, vendor price, AH value), checkboxes, and one-click Sell All
+- **Compact mode** -- condensed popup with item count, total value, per-quality breakdown, and one-click Sell
 - **Three sell modes:** interactive popup (default), one-click, or fully automatic with configurable delay
 - **Quality filters** for gray through epic, each with independent ilvl thresholds (e.g. sell greens below ilvl 200)
+- **Relative ilvl threshold** -- sell below a percentage of your equipped ilvl instead of per-quality sliders
+- **Sell collected transmog** -- optionally sell items whose appearances you've already collected
+- **Sell known collectibles** -- optionally sell already-known mounts, pets, and toys
 - **Category filters** for consumables, trade goods, quest items, and miscellaneous
 - **Expansion and slot filters** to narrow down exactly what shows up
 - **Confirmation dialogs** for epic items and high-value sales, with a scrollable item list panel showing exactly what will be sold
-- **Buyback safety** -- items beyond the 12-item buyback limit are flagged with a red divider and tinted rows
+- **Buyback safety** -- highest-value items sold first so buyback slots hold the most valuable items; red divider and tinted rows for items beyond the 12-slot limit
 - **Dry run mode** to preview what would be sold without selling anything
 - **Auto-repair** at vendors, guild funds first
+- **Key binding** in WoW's native Key Bindings UI to toggle the popup at any vendor

 ### Protection